GafferHQ/gafferhq.github.io/README.md

 bundle exec jekyll serve
 ```

+## Categories and Tags ##

+When authoring posts, the `category` and `tags` [FrontMatter](https://jekyllrb.com/docs/posts/#categories-and-tags) can be used.
+Categories are used to differentiate between 'news' and 'tips'.
+Only ever use a singular `category` (not `categories`).
+Tags can be used to create sub-groups of content under any particular category.
+Posts will be linked to/from relevant archive pages.

+### Build note ###

+Because of the GitHub Page's [plugin whitelist](https://help.github.com/en/articles/configuring-jekyll-plugins), we sadly can't use something like [jekyll-archives](https://github.com/jekyll/jekyll-archives).
+As such, we have to roll our own.
+We also can't run any build steps on commit.
+So, if you author a new post and add a new `tag` or `category` that hasn't been used before, you need to run `buildPostArchives.py`.
+This will rebuild the stub pages in the `_post_categories` and `_post_tags` directories.

+*NOTE: Never edit the contents of these directories manually, they will be overwritten by the script when next run.*.

+The contents of `_post_categories` and `_post_tags` _must_ be committed along with the post to prevent `404` errors when linking to the archive pages.

 ## Validation Process ##

 We use Travis CI to automatically validate the site's pages and build on PRs and merges.
 For more details, and information on validating locally, see [Validating Site Builds](VALIDATING.md).